qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

 ## Research Interests

-My primary research interests include the numerical solutions of equations in mathematical physics, mathematical modeling of engineering problems, and fluid simulations.
+My primary research interests include numerical schemes for PDEs related to physics and the theoretical analysis of PDEs

 ## Projects Overview